ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode-debugbar-stop](images/xchaincode/xchaincode-debugbar-stop.png)

-**13.** Now, click on either the green arrow button in the `DEBUG` toolbar or by clicking on the blue bar at the bottom of VSCode that says `Launch Smart Contract (cp-magnetocorp-contract-javascript)`:
+**13.** Now, click on either the green arrow button in the `DEBUG` toolbar or click on the blue bar at the bottom of VSCode that says `Launch Smart Contract (cp-magnetocorp-contract-javascript)`:

 ![VSCode-xchaincode-launch-debug](images/xchaincode/xchaincode-launch-debug.png)